kangboli/CombDiff/README.md

 nevertheless avoids a lot of boilerplates.
 It can be desirable to treat this more properly and reduce the boilerplates with syntax sugars.

+### Conflicting simplifications

+Generally rewrites that non-uniquely simplify  the expression are problematic (as opposed to the ones that either do not simplify or are unique).
+Such rules include factorization (gcd based) and clench sum, which should be sometimes disabled depending on the context.

 ### `make_node`

 All nodes are constructed through `make_node(T, terms...)`.
 We use this instead